Master of Business Administration – Operations and Logistics Management | Antonine University

 Program Objectives

-The Master of Business Administration with a concentration in Operations and Logistics Management provides students with a training of excellence through cutting-edge learning of organizational operations and supply chain logistics management and the way to optimize them through the efficiency of the organization’s operations.
-The approach of this program relies on exploring the different roles and functions of stakeholders, ranging from suppliers and partners to customers, as well as exploring the business system, cycle of organizations, and their corresponding supply chain management.
-The main objective is the search for a strategic positioning allowing organizations to gain a sustainable and proficient value chain capable of ensuring a sustainable competitive advantage.
+The Master of Business Administration with a concentration in Operations and Logistics Management provides students with exceptional training through advanced learning in organizational operations and supply chain logistics management.
+The program focuses on optimizing the efficiency of organizational operations by exploring the different roles and functions of stakeholders, including suppliers, partners, and customers, as well as the business system and supply chain management cycles.

 Eligibility